walter-a-jablonowski/marsbase-one/ai.md

 /data
   /users

+    type:                 "person" or "organization"
     email:                is used as id
-    type:                 "person" or "organization"
-    orgIds:               Array of org ids of a person
     password:             Hashed password
     name:                 Full name or organization name
-    profileImage
+    memberIds:            if person: array of org ids, if org: array member ids profileImage
     bio:                  Short biography or description
     expertise:            Areas of expertise/skills